The Gran Turismo World Series Viewer's Guide

 The pinnacle of several million players

-The Gran Turismo World Series is a prestigious global championship designed to find the best Gran Turismo players in the world.
-It attracts elite drivers from all over, who convene in a designated location to answer the ultimate question: "Who is the fastest, and who possesses the skills and endurance to become a champion?"
+The Gran Turismo World Series stands as one of the premier global championships in virtual motorsport, created to identify the world’s most skilled Gran Turismo drivers.
+Each season draws top-tier talent from across the globe, who gather at specially chosen venues to answer a singular, defining question: "Who is the fastest, and who possesses the skills and endurance to become a champion?"

 Two championships